Special Warfare Combatant-craft Crewmen

 The physical requirements for SWCC training are extremely demanding.
 In order to pass the Basic Swimmer Course, recruits must be able to swim 500 yards in 12 minutes, perform 50 push-ups in two minutes, and complete 50 sit-ups in two minutes.
 The Combat Swimmer Course is even more demanding, with a swim time of 400 yards in 10 minutes, and 50 push-ups and 50 sit-ups in two minutes.
 The Physical Fitness Test (PFT) for the Special Boat Operator Course is even more challenging, with a swim time of 1,000 yards in 20 minutes, and 100 push-ups and 100 sit-ups in two minutes.

-See also High Speed Assault Craft
+See also Arts And Craft Materials

 The mental requirements for SWCC training are also very demanding.
 The Basic Swimmer Course is designed to test the recruits’ ability to think under pressure.
 The Combat Swimmer Course is designed to test the recruits’ ability to work as a team, and to make quick decisions in a high-stress environment.
 The Special Boat Operator Course is designed to test the recruits’ knowledge of boat navigation and maintenance.